 Back to Action

 Linda says the only thing she would change is not waiting so long to get it done.
-She credits Dr. Gordon on giving her life back.
-“Dr. Gordon is the best in the world.
+She credits her surgeon with giving her life back.
+“He's the best in the world.
 I think of him every time I have to walk far in the parking lot to my car.
 I can move like a normal person without any pain.
 It’s like magic, no one would ever think I had my knees replaced.
 I attribute him for 100% of it.”

 She did everything the right way by following her care plan and doing physical therapy.
 She says that it takes the doctor, technology and patient to do this right, and you have to have the right frame of mind.
 “He is always available and is everything a doctor should be and more.
 [The second surgery] was one of the smoothest surgeries and rehabilitation,” says Linda when comparing her knee replacement then vs. now.
 Linda feels blessed to have had this experience.
 She is back to activity and focusing on accomplishing her bucket list.
 Next on her list: skydiving.

 This article is part of the Ultimate Guide to Knee Pain Relief.